HighStakesSwitzerland/docs/docs/delegating/injective.md

 ??? note "Which wallets are currently supported?"

-    Currently, only the Metamask extension on the desktop browser and Ledger are supported.
+    Currently Metamask, Keplr, Torus, Ledger and Trezro supported.

 ??? note "Do I need ETH to pay for Gas fees?"

     Yes, but only for the approval, deposit, and withdrawal of your tokens when performing transactions on through Ethereum

-??? node "Can I stake using a Ledger?"
+??? note "Can I stake using a Ledger?"

     Yes, Injective have a native integration and you can stake directly with a Ledger.